The Best Negroni Recipe: an Ultimate Guide

 - Garnish with an orange wedge

-3. How to Make the Perfect Negroni at Home
+3. 6 Tips to Make the Best Negroni Recipe

 Although these 3 Negroni recipes are remarkably similar, there are a number of key takeaways that you can learn from.
 Using a combination of these takeaways will enable you to find your own perfect Negroni recipe.